 The coils improve a patient’s lung function in three ways: firstly, they compress diseased tissue, which provides room for healthier tissue to function; secondly, they re-tension portions of the lung involved in gas transfer, helping to increase the lung’s elasticity, which may enable the lung to more efficiently contract during the breathing cycle; finally, the coil tethers open small airways, preventing airway collapse during exhalation.

-Lung Volume Reduction surgery (LVRS)
+Lung volume reduction surgery (LVRS)

-A surgeon will make a cut in one side of the chest to use a special tool to cut and staple the lung at the same time.
-This will seal it and prevent or reduce any air leaks.
-Patients will be given a general anaesthetic and will stay in hospital for about seven to 10 days to recover.
+Lung volume reduction surgery can help patients live longer, increase ability to exercise and improve quality of life, compared with people who don’t have the operation.
+A surgeon makes a cut in one side of the chest and uses a special tool to cut and staple the lung at the same time.
+This seals it and prevents or reduces any air leaks.
+Patients are given a general anaesthetic and stay in hospital for about seven to 10 days to recover.

 This is a significant operation and it does carry a risk of complications that could be life-threatening.
 This is why people will only be selected as suitable for this operation if they meet certain criteria.
 It can also mean a long stay in hospital to recover from the operation.